Akuni/ProgWebProject/HOWTO.md

 2) Launch tests : 'npm test'

 The tests uses the distant server hosted with Heroku.
-If you encounter problems while launching test, you may need to execute 'sudo npm install' first.
+If you encounter problems while launching test, you may need to execute `sudo npm install` first.

 ------------------